hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 All alerts have icons by default that are intentionally tied to the alert type.

-Icons within the `neutral` and `highlight` alerts can be replaced with other Helios icons.
+Icons within the `neutral` and `highlight` alerts can be replaced with other icons.
 Change them only when the new icon provides the user with extra value; otherwise, use the default icon provided.

 <Hds::Alert @type="inline" @color="highlight" @onDismiss={{this.noop}} @icon="gift" as |A|>
   <A.Title>New features available</A.Title>